acuadrosr18/Coding_Projects/README.md

-# CFG-Assignments by Alejandra Cuadros Rivas
+# Coding Projects by Alejandra Cuadros Rivas

 ## Assignments in this Repository